Powered by Smartsupp

 The Crash index has the following characteristics:

-- Slow Upward Movement: Just like the Boom index, the Crash index moves upward gradually.
+• Slow Upward Movement: Just as the Boom index moves upward gradually, the Crash index does too.

-- Higher Frequency of Crashes: The Crash index tends to experience crashes more often than the Boom index, making it appealing to traders who want more frequent opportunities to profit from market declines.
+• Higher Crash Frequency: The Crash index tends to experience more crashes than the Boom index, making it appealing to traders who want more frequent opportunities to profit from market declines.

 Trading Strategies for Boom and Crash Indices